-- Magnesium oxide (MgO) will be used as a backfill in order to provide chemical control over the - solubility of radionuclides in order to comply with the requirements of 40 CFR §191.13.
-The - MgO backfill will be purchased prepackaged in the proper containers for emplacement in the - underground.
-Purchasing prepackaged backfill eliminates handling and placement problems - associated with bulk materials, such as dust creation.
-In addition, prepackaged materials will be - easier to emplace, thus reducing potential worker exposure to radiation.
-Should a backfill - container be breached, MgO is benign and cleanup is simple.
-No hazardous waste would result - from a spill of backfill. - The MgO backfill will be managed in accordance with Specification D-0101 (MgO Backfill - 23 Specification) and WP05-WH1025 (CH Waste Downloading and Emplacement).
-These - documents are kept on file at the WIPP facility by the Permittees. - 25 Backfill will be handled in accordance with standard operating procedures.
-Typical emplacement - configurations are shown in Figures A2-5 and A2-5a.
-Some emplacement configurations may - include the use of MgO emplacement racks, as shown in Figure A2-5a. - Quality control will be provided within standard operating procedures to record that the correct - number of sacks are placed and that the condition of the sacks is acceptable. - 30 Backfill placed in this manner is protected until exposed when sacks are broken during creep - closure of the room and compaction of the backfill and waste.
-Backfill in sacks utilizes existing - techniques and equipment and eliminates operational problems such as dust creation and - introducing additional equipment and operations into waste handling areas.
-There are no mine - operational considerations (e.g. ventilation flow and control) when backfill is placed in this - manner.
+- The MgO backfill will be managed in accordance with Specification D-0101 (MgO Backfill 1 - 2 Specification) and WP05-WH1025 (CH Waste Downloading and Emplacement).
+These - documents are kept on file at the WIPP facility by the Permittees. - Backfill will be handled in accordance with standard operating procedures.
+Typical emplacement 4 - configurations are shown in Figures A2-5 and A2-5a.
+Some emplacement configurations may 5 - include the use of MgO emplacement racks, as shown in Figure A2-5a.
+6 - Quality control will be provided within standard operating procedures to record that the correct 7 - number of sacks are placed and that the condition of the sacks is acceptable.
+8 - Backfill placed in this manner is protected until exposed when sacks are broken during creep 9 - closure of the room and compaction of the backfill and waste.
+Backfill in sacks utilizes existing 10 - techniques and equipment and eliminates operational problems such as dust creation and 11 - introducing additional equipment and operations into waste handling areas.
+There are no mine 12 - operational considerations (e.g. ventilation flow and control) when backfill is placed in this 13 - manner.
+14

-The Waste Shaft Conveyance
+The Waste Shaft Conveyance 15

-- 37 The hoist systems in the shafts and all shaft furnishings are designed to resist the dynamic - forces of the hoisting system and to withstand a design-basis earthquake of 0.1 g.
-Appendix D2 - of the WIPP RCRA Part B Permit Application (DOE, 1997) provided engineering design-basis - 40 earthquake report which provides the basis for seismic design of WIPP facility structures.
-The - waste hoist is equipped with a control system that will detect malfunctions or abnormal

-- operations of the hoist system (such as overtravel, overspeed, power loss, circuitry failure, or - starting in a wrong direction) and will trigger an alarm that automatically shuts down the hoist. - 3 The waste hoist moves the Waste Shaft Conveyance and is a multirope, friction-type hoist.
-A - 4 counterweight is used to balance the waste shaft conveyance.
-The waste shaft conveyance - 5 (outside dimensions) is 30 ft (9 m) high by 10 ft (3 m) wide by 15 ft (4.5 m) deep and can carry a - payload of 45 tons (40,824 kg).
-During loading and unloading operations, it is steadied by fixed - 7 guides.
-The hoist's maximum rope speed is 500 ft (152.4 m) per min. - 8 The Waste Shaft hoist system has two sets of brakes, with two units per set, plus a motor that is - 9 normally used to stop the hoist.
-The brakes are designed so that either set, acting alone, can - stop a fully loaded conveyance under all emergency conditions.
+- The hoist systems in the shafts and all shaft furnishings are designed to resist the dynamic 16 - forces of the hoisting system and to withstand a design-basis earthquake of 0.1 g.
+Appendix D2 17 - of the WIPP RCRA Part B Permit Application (DOE, 1997) provided engineering design-basis 18 - earthquake report which provides the basis for seismic design of WIPP facility structures.
+The 19 - waste hoist is equipped with a control system that will detect malfunctions or abnormal 20 - operations of the hoist system (such as overtravel, overspeed, power loss, circuitry failure, or 21 - starting in a wrong direction) and will trigger an alarm that automatically shuts down the hoist.
+22 - The waste hoist moves the Waste Shaft Conveyance and is a multirope, friction-type hoist.
+A 23 - counterweight is used to balance the waste shaft conveyance.
+The waste shaft conveyance 24 - (outside dimensions) is 30 ft (9 m) high by 10 ft (3 m) wide by 15 ft (4.5 m) deep and can carry a 25 - payload of 45 tons (40,824 kg).
+During loading and unloading operations, it is steadied by fixed 26 - guides.
+The hoist's maximum rope speed is 500 ft (152.4 m) per min.
+27 - The Waste Shaft hoist system has two sets of brakes, with two units per set, plus a motor that is 28 - normally used to stop the hoist.
+The brakes are designed so that either set, acting alone, can 29 - stop a fully loaded conveyance under all emergency conditions.
+30

-11 The Underground Waste Transporter
+The Underground Waste Transporter 31

 - The underground waste transporter is a commercially available diesel-powered tractor.
-The - trailer was designed specifically for the WIPP for transporting facility pallets from the waste shaft - conveyance to the Underground HWDU in use.
+The 32 - trailer was designed specifically for the WIPP for transporting facility pallets from the waste shaft 33 - conveyance to the Underground HWDU in use.
 This transporter is shown in Figure A2-6.
+34

-15 Underground Forklifts
+Underground Forklifts 35